 Ryan J. Myers

-Ryan is a PhD student working on ejecta modeling and simulations.
-He collaborates with Los Alamos National Laboratory in creating ejecta models for further use in simulations.
+Ryan is a PhD student performing computational work on metal ejecta.
+He collaborates with Los Alamos National Laboratory (LANL) modeling ejecta breakup and formation in LANL’s proprietary code and libraries.
 After graduate school, Ryan would like to pursue a career at a national laboratory then later become a professor in Oklahoma.
-Outside of his work, Ryan enjoys keeping up with college sports (Gig ‘Em Aggies and Boomer Sooner!), watching movies, and poorly cooking new dishes.
+Outside of his work, Ryan enjoys keeping up with college sports (Gig ‘Em Aggies and Boomer Sooner!), watching movies, poorly cooking new dishes, and tinkering on his home server.

 Ryan holds a Bachelor’s in Mechanical Engineering from the University of Oklahoma.
 He is from Moore, Oklahoma.